vidispine/hull/hull/doc/transformations.md

 Technically the objects defined in the `values.yaml` are preprocessed before they are converted to Kubernetes objects.
 In the first internal step, Helm merges all fields of all `values.yaml`'s involved into a single YAML structure.
 This YAML tree is then processed key-by-key by HULL and at this stage it becomes possible to modify the YAML to the desired result by adding special keys and values to the YAML sections.
 When a transformation is detected during the `values.yaml` preprocessing by HULL an associated Go Templating function is called and the result replaces the transformation instruction in the resulting YAML.

 ⚠️ It is important to consider the fact that when a dictionary is traversed in Go Templating it is done in an alphanumeric fashion.
-So in order to reference the resolved value of an transformation succesfully it must be have a lower alphanumeric key in the dictionary hierarchy, meaning it must have been processed first.
+So in order to reference the resolved value of an transformation succesfully it must have a lower alphanumeric key in the dictionary hierarchy, meaning it must have been processed first.
 However, since typically you would want to resolve a global value for configuration of your `hull.objects` properties in multiple places you should put your referenced value in the `hull.config.specific` section and then you can access it anytime when creating the objects.
 When you keep the alphanumeric processing order in mind it is furthermore no problem to use transformations on `hull.config.specific` properties too and later have the transformation result referenced by a transformation in the `hull.objects` section.⚠️

-Some transformations are part of the HULL library and can be used out of the box.
-It is also possible to create your own Go Templating function/transformation and use them where possible.
-For this you need only add a `tpl` file to your chart and define a transformation that adheres to the structural rules highlighted next.
+The HULL library provides transformations for all needs which can be used out of the box.
+It is possible to process inline Go templating expressions (see `_HT!`) and call arbitrary functions via Helms include (see `_HT/`).
+Additional convenience transformations are provided for easily cross-referencing values in the `values.yaml` (see `_HT*`), evaualating boolean conditions (see `_HT?`) or create chart specific object instance names (see `_HT^`).
+All of HULLs transformations will be explained in detail in this documentation file.

 ## Object Support

 Currently transformations are supported for basically any input type.
-You can use transformations to modify all:
+You can use transformations to modify property values which are:

-- values which are of string type
+- of string type
-- values which are of integer type
+- of integer type
-- values which are of boolean type
+- of boolean type
-- values which are dictionaries
+- dictionaries
-- values which are arrays
+- arrays

-⚠️ **Triggering transformations is based on the detection of a starting prefix __\_HULL_TRANSFORMATION\___ or __\_HT__ for built-in transformation short forms in key names (for dictionary values) or string values so it is not 100% guaranteed that a chart does not use this expression as a key or start of a value but otherwise it is highly unlikely.** ⚠️
+⚠️ **Triggering transformations is based on the detection of a starting prefix `_HT` in key names (for dictionary values) or property values.
+It is not 100% guaranteed that a chart does not contain exactly this prefix pattern as a key or start of a value but otherwise it is highly unlikely.** ⚠️

-## Transformations
+## Transformation variants

-This section will highlight a simple transformation example and one showcasing the full possibilities of this approach.
+This section will first highlight a simple transformation example and highlight the differences between specifying transformations in string, dictionary or array form.

+### Specyfing transformation in string form

+The general syntax for any string transformation is the concatenation of three parts:

+- `_HT`:

+  Prefix indicating that a transformation is defined here.
+All string transformations must start with this prefix.

+  AFter this prefix comes the signalling characters defining which transformation to call.

+- `<TYPE>`:

+  The type of the transformation.
+This is a set of defined combinations of characters with either one or two characters.

+  Possible single character transformation type signals are `*`, `?`, `!`, `/`, `^` and `&`:

+  - `*`: `hull.util.transformation.get`
+  - `?`: `hull.util.transformation.bool`
+  - `!`: `hull.util.transformation.tpl`
+  - `/`: `hull.util.transformation.include`
+  - `^`: `hull.util.transformation.makefullname`
+  - `&`: `hull.util.transformation.selector`

+  Besides this set of essential transformations, some enhanced  combinations exist which further help in writing compact configuration code:

+  - `?/`: `hull.util.transformation.bool` + `hull.util.transformation.include`
+  - `!*`: `hull.util.transformation.tpl` + `hull.util.transformation.get`

+  The functionality and usage of all types of transformations are covered later in this document.

+- `<ARGUMENT>`

+  Argument is specific to the type of the `_HT` transformation.
+Different transformations have a different argument structure which will be explained in more detail.

-### Example of a simple string transformation
+#### Example of a simple string transformation

 One simple and useful transformations is likely cross-referencing the value of a dedicated YAML field in several places in the `values.yaml` itself.
 As mentioned the YAML anchor approach is limited in usability so this is how you can do it using the `hull.util.transformation.get` transformation.

 Assuming you have a local docker registry endpoint you want to use as the registry for several container images, you can achieve this like this: